Jade Plant

 How to care jade plant?

-If you wish that your money plant should have thicker and stronger leaves, then it demands more light.
+If you wish that your money plant should have thicker and stronger leaves, then it demands bright, indirect sunlight.
 Avoid burning sunlight as it can harm its leaves.

 For summer plantation of money plant, select a shady place & for indoor choose a shiny area.
 Next to the south-facing window is the best option for house plantation.